Reports & Briefs · Market Briefs

 1 May 2026

-The EU-Mercosur Interim Trade Agreement started provisional application, changing the reference frame for DE/EU exporters and market-entry planning.
+The EU-Mercosur Interim Trade Agreement started provisional application, changing the reference frame for exporters and market-entry planning.

 Source: European Commission

-Market briefs are not the same as situation reports
+Market briefs are the short entry format

 South America Market Brief